Peggy Parratt

-George Watson "Peggy" Parratt (March 21, 1883 – January 3, 1959) was a professional football player who played in the "Ohio League" prior to it becoming a part of the National Football League (NFL).
+George Watson "Peggy" Parratt (March 21, 1883 – January 3, 1959) was a professional football player who played in the "Ohio League" prior to its becoming a part of the National Football League (NFL).
 Born in Cleveland, Ohio, Parratt played quarterback for the Shelby Blues, Lorain Pros, Massillon Tigers, Massillon All-Stars, Franklin Athletic Club of Cleveland, Akron Indians and the Cleveland Tigers between 1905 and 1916.
 Parratt threw the first legal forward pass in professional football history while playing for the Massillon Tigers on October 25, 1906.

 College career

 Parratt played college football at Case School of Applied Science, now known as Case Western Reserve University.
 During his time at Case, he became a 3-time All-Ohio college star.
 However, in 1905, he risked his amateur standing by playing professional ball on Sundays for the Shelby Blues.
 To hide his identity from the media and school officials, Parratt played under the name "Jimmy Murphy" and used a nose guard to conceal his face.
 However just weeks after his first game for Shelby, the Cleveland newspapers revealed that "Murphy" was really Peggy Parratt, in disguise.
 Soon afterwards Parratt was called in for questioning by the chairman of the Case University Athletic Board, Professor Arthur S. Wright.
 During the interview, Parratt openly admitted to breaking the amateur code.
 He was then barred from all further intercollegiate play at Case.
 At this time, Parratt was also a star basketball and baseball player for Case and was removed from those teams as well.

 By admitting openly to playing for Shelby, Parratt thus became the first college football star to be disciplined by his school for moonlighting as a professional football player.
 Several other college players had secretly played professional football, but they always denied the charges when questioned.
 However Case still awarded Peggy his varsity letter, citing his invaluable leadership on and off the field during the major part of the 1905 football season.
 He also made All-Ohio Honors for 1905 and was allowed to coach the college's baseball team, after being stripped of captaincy due to the scandal.
 After graduating from Case in 1906, Parratt was offered the head football coaching job at Marietta College, however he turned it down to continue his professional playing career.
 In 1909, however, Peggy was an assistant football coach at Case, while he was also playing for the Shelby Blues.